Peaceful Divorce and Amicable Divorce Without Court

 What is Accelerated Mediation?

-Accelerated Mediation is an intensive mediation process designed to bring parties in conflict to mutually agreeable results in a concentrated time period, usually completed in two days.
+Accelerated Mediation is an intensive mediation process designed to bring parties in conflict to mutually agreeable results in a concentrated time period, usually completed in a few days once you can share your financials that have been prepared for divorce discussions by both spouses’ CPAs or CDFAs or one expert if you agree to work together to minimize your costs.
 While some mediators offer accelerated mediation some of the time, The Divorce Forum® Mediation model IS accelerated mediation.

 How does Accelerated Mediation work?

-Advance preparation is an important part of the “A.M.” process.
-We assist the parties in identifying and gathering the information that may be needed to inform their decisions during the mediation process.
+Advance preparation is an important part and we assist the parties in identifying and gathering the information that may be needed to inform their decisions during the mediation process.
 In addition, legal counsel may, at the discretion of the parties, participate in the mediation, although that is a guarantee that your mediation will be lengthier and more expensive.
-Your best option is ot consult with your attorney outside of the mediation sessions.
+Your best option is to consult with your attorney outside of the mediation sessions, informing your attorney that the purpose of your consultation is for a fair and peaceful settlement.

 “Thanks; I talked to her late last night, and it actually went very well.
 Both of us were able to clear the air and say things that we needed to say.
 Then we were able to move on, talk about what we have both been doing the past month for fun.
 It went better than I could have expected.
 It was weird when finished we had such a better understanding, and know each other better than we ever have.
 This is the best things have been since we were both first married; thanks again for everything.”
 JA, Los Angeles CA